xinwenfu/VChat_CFG/README.md

     <img src="Images/ESAE2.png">

-3. Right Click the window where the indirect function call occurs, select *Show Disassembly* we should see that the indirect call occurs directly, we do not perform any of the checks associated with CFG.
+3. Right-click the window where the indirect function call occurs and select "Show Disassembly".
+We should see that the indirect call occurs directly; we do not perform any of the checks associated with CFG.

     <img src="Images/ESAE3.png">